PATRIOT PEN

 Once the essay is uploaded students can track the progress of their essays and if necessary, make changes or corrections.

 In the event a student cannot use Scholar’s App they may submit their entry form and essay via email or hard copy to their local Post for judging.
 If submitting hardcopy, the entry form is your essay’s cover sheet.
 Secure the Official Student Entry Form with a staple or other fastener on top of your essay.
+Posts must enter the essay into Scholar’s App for judging and advancement.

 If submitting to a school/group competition for judging.
 Submit the hardcopy as outlined above.